edelstone/edelstone.github.io/README.md

 ## Hi there 👋
 I'm Michael Edelstone, a designer living and working remotely in [San Marcos, Texas, USA](https://goo.gl/maps/XV5BuN1iLfM2), a neat little college town located between Austin and San Antonio in the Central U.S. time zone.

 I've been a digital designer [since around 2009](https://github.com/edelstone/my-first-website).
 Before that I was a pro bicycle mechanic, and before that I worked in movie theaters and managed an independent video store.
-I went to the University of Pittsburgh and got a degree in History, which taught me how to think critically, but hasn't been too useful otherwise.
+I went to the University of Pittsburgh and got a degree in History, which taught me how to think critically, but hasn't been super useful otherwise.

 I'm a minimalist, and I have an [older dog named Chloe](https://photos.app.goo.gl/dZmnf8guXIF7MCxw1) who I go on adventures with a lot.